arti0x/portfolio-backtest/README.md

 # portfolio-backtest
-This code allow finance enjoyers to backtest their own portfolio using yfinance library.
-There six tabs where you can find a brief summary, drawdowns, rolling risk, correlation, monthly return map and Monte Carlo simulation.
-Those tabs allow the user to get the most out of the backtest.
+This project allows users to backtest their own portfolios using the yfinance library.

+It includes six interactive tabs that provide:

+Summary: Key portfolio metrics and performance overview

+Drawdowns: Visualization of portfolio drawdowns

+Rolling Risk: Rolling volatility and risk measures

+Correlation: Heatmap of asset correlations

+Monthly Returns: Calendar-style view of monthly returns

+Monte Carlo Simulation: Portfolio return simulations for future scenarios

+These features give users a comprehensive view of portfolio performance and risk, enabling deeper analysis and better decision-making.